-Probate is a process whereby the named executors submit the original will to court with a number of supporting documents for approval and certification as the Last Will and Testament of the deceased.
+Probate is a process whereby the named executors submit the original will to the court with a number of supporting documents for approval and certification as the Last Will and Testament of the deceased.
 Each of the beneficiaries receives notice of the application before it is submitted to the court.
-If there are no objections filed and if the will is regular on its face, a Certificate of Appointment will be issued to the executors within a few weeks.
+If there are no objections filed and if the will is regular on its face, a Certificate of Appointment will be issued to the executors, usually within a month or two.

-Probate is not required in all cases.
+Probation is not required in every case.
 If the entire estate consists of assets held jointly with a right of survivorship or if a direct beneficiary is named, probate will generally not be required.
-In most cases a surviving spouse can avoid the probate process by appropriate planning.
+In most cases, a surviving spouse can avoid the probate process by appropriate advance planning.

 There are few laws which require that probate be obtained even for the surviving spouse.
-In most cases it is the holder of the asset who requires that the executors submit the will for probate before allowing transfer of the asset to the estate or to a named beneficiary.
+In most cases, it is the holder of the asset who requires that the executors submit the will for probate before allowing the transfer of the asset to the estate or to a named beneficiary.
 Banks and trust companies generally require probate for accounts and certificates over a certain amount, generally in the range of $10,000 to $20,000.
 Transfer agents require probate in order to transfer stock owned by the deceased.
 Mutual fund companies have differing requirements.
-Where the estate owns real estate, probate will be required in nearly all cases.
+Where the deceased owned real estate, probate will be required in nearly all cases.

 Probate fees in Ontario are the highest in Canada.
 Most practitioners consider that the current “fee” is actually a tax.
-Currently assets passing under an estate pay $5.00 per $1000 for the first $50,000 of assets and $15 per thousand on the excess over $50,000.
-A modest estate consisting of a home, some RRSPs and an insurance policy totaling $500,000 would pay a probate “fee” of $7,000.
+Currently, assets passing under an estate pay no tax on the first $50,000 of assets and $15 per thousand on the excess over $50,000.
+A modest estate consisting of a home, some RRSPs and an insurance policy totalling $1,000,000 would pay a probate “fee” of $14,250.00.

 While probate fees are high, most experts agree that too much time can be spent in efforts to avoid probate fees at the cost of proper estate planning.
 Parents transfer assets, often including their home, to a child for the sole purpose of avoiding probate.
 Not considered in such “planning” are the possible tax consequences of such a transfer including a loss of the principal residence exemption on a subsequent sale.
 In addition, the consent of the child is required for any subsequent dealing with the property and the property may be exposed to claims by creditors of the child.
 Lack of proper documentation may lead to serious disputes as to the parent’s true intentions when the parent dies and the surviving child becomes the owner of the property.
 Other children may be cut out of the estate entirely by insufficient planning.